-Policy D12-196-3 sets out how prior violations are treated following sale or reorganization of a firm.
+Item P2-95-3 sets out how prior violations are treated following sale or reorganization of a firm.

 - 3. The employer intentionally committed the violation; - 4.
-The employer violated section 177 of the Act,
+The employer violated section 73 of the Act,

-Section 177 states that an employer or supervisor must not, by agreement, threat, promise, inducement, persuasion or any other means, seek to discourage, impede or dissuade a worker of the employer, or a dependant of the worker, from reporting to the Board:
+An employer or supervisor must not, by agreement, threat, promise, inducement, persuasion or any other means, seek to discourage, impede or dissuade a worker of the employer, or a dependant of the worker, from reporting any of the following to the Board:

-- (a) an injury or allegation of an injury, whether or not the injury occurred or is compensable under Part 1, - (b) an illness, whether or not the illness exists or is an occupational disease compensable under Part 1, - (c) a death, whether or not the death is compensable under Part 1, or - (d) a hazardous condition or allegation of hazardous condition in any work to which this part applies.
+- (a) an injury or allegation of injury, whether or not the injury occurred or is compensable under the compensation provisions; - (b) an illness, whether or not the illness exists or is an occupational disease compensable under the compensation provisions;

-5. The employer violated section 186 of the Act,
+- (c) a death, whether or not the death is compensable under the compensation provisions; - (d) a hazardous condition or allegation of a hazardous condition in any work to which the OHS provisions apply. - 5.
+The employer violated section 79 of the Act;